Dengh2019/DGLER/README.md

 Our method is evaluated on two public datasets.
 You can download them from the official sources:

 M3ED Dataset: https://github.com/m3ed/m3ed

 MVSEC Dataset: https://daniilidis-group.github.io/mvsec/

 We will provide our pre-processing scripts and specific split files soon.

 # Citation & Contact
+If you have any questions or find our work helpful, please contact us at:

 He Deng (Denghe2019@163.com)
 Yan Zhuang (zhuang@dlut.edu.cn)